vpc-ccg/pamir/README.md

 population:
     name-with-no-space
 input:
- "0":
+ "samplename1":
   - 0.cram/bam
- "1":
+ "samplename2":
   - 1.cram/bam
 ```

-Pamir can be run with the following commands, this version of pamir requires 2 steps to be run in order.
-Where first command create the partition files, and second command genotypes the insertions.
+Pamir can be run with a single command which executes all steps of analysis.

 ```
 pamir.sh  --configfile /path/to/config.yaml
 ```